 If contemporary looks are your thing, why not add a simple pendant light or two to your patio?
 Minimal designs allow light to bounce across sleek surfaces and create reflections on nearby water, whilst providing ample light.

-Check out this stunning example, where two pendants make an indoor-outdoor seating area even more enticing.
+Check out this stunning example, where two pendants illuminate the best garden furniture to make an indoor-outdoor seating area even more enticing.
 Their understated vibe allows the surroundings to take centre stage.

 7. Experiment with shadows using LED lanterns